mirryi/mpdnd/README.md

 ## Installation

-Run `cargo install --git https://github.com/Dophin2009/mpdnd`.
+Run `cargo install mpdnd`.

 A configuration file at `$XDG_CONFIG_HOME/mpdnd/config.toml` must be created to look like this:

 ``` toml
 [mpd]